 Aside from his own original projects, Brian joined several local projects in 2018, playing guitar with the Robert Jospe Express, Lenny Marcus, Terry Brown Ascension Project, The Ambassador, Mojo Parker, Melissa and the Growlers, The Meskos Electric Revue, as well as lending his skills on bass to Jstop Latin Soul.

-Brian currently resides with his wife and son in Roanoke, VA where his is the professor of guitar at Southern Virginia University, and University of Lynchburg, as well as a session player and leader of several local bands.
+Brian currently resides with his wife and son in Roanoke, VA working as a session player, performer, and guitar professor/ensemble director at both Southern Virginia University and University of Lynchburg.